Your cart is currently empty.

 Yes, you can consume plant-based proteins which have a low food map.
 You might think that pea is high on the food map, so it might not be the best idea to consume it.
-This is because the protein from the pea is isolated and the carbohydrate part of the pea is removed.
-Hence plant-based proteins derived from pea proteins can be consumed if you suffer from IBS.
+This is because the protein powder for IBS is made from pea it is isolated and the carbohydrate part of the pea is removed.
+Hence plant-based protein powder derived from pea proteins can be consumed if you suffer from IBS.

 One needs to make sure the carbohydrate content is low in the protein and there is no sugar added in the product.
 Do read the ingredient label to make sure all the items mentioned are low in the food map.

-Plant Proteins do not contain lactose and hence if you are lactose intolerant you can yet consume plant based proteins without any problems.
+Plant protein powder for IBS do not contain lactose and hence if you are lactose intolerant you can yet consume plant-based proteins without any problems.

 There are so many protein powders on the market shelves, that it can take a lot of time to read labels and figure out if they are low FODMAP friendly or not.
 To make it simpler, follow these steps to find a FODMAP-friendly protein powder.

-- No whey concentrate: Avoid those protein powders that contain whey protein concentrate since this type of whey protein is fairly high in FODMAPs.
-Also, hydrolyzed whey protein should be avoided when choosing protein powder products.
+Avoid those protein powders that contain whey protein concentrate since this type of whey protein is fairly high in FODMAPs.
+Also, the hydrolyzed whey protein should be avoided when choosing protein powder products.
 That is not to say that all whey protein should be avoided though since whey protein isolate is considered safe on the low FODMAP diet.
 This step should narrow your choices down quickly.

-This is just a short list that should get you started to choosing a safe protein powder.
+This is just a brief list that should get you started to choosing a safe protein powder.
 Now let’s look at what protein powder ingredients are good to go.

 Here is a list of ingredients in protein powder products that are safe for you to consume and some low FODMAP choices to try.

-Plix is dairy free, gluten free and soy free and is created from plant based ingredients.
-Each serving of Plix has 25g of complete plant protein along with superfoods ( Lycopene and grape seed extract) The product has no added sugar and is flavored using raw cocoa powder
+Plix is dairy-free, gluten-free and soy-free and is created from plant-based ingredients.
+Each serving of Plix has 25g of complete plant protein along with superfoods ( Lycopene and grape seed extract) The product has no added sugar and is flavoured using raw cocoa powder